 - Danyang-Kunshan Grand Bridge was opened on June 30, 2011.
 The total cost of the project was $8.5 billion (U.S. dollars).

-- The construction of the bridge took 4 years to be completed with a workforce consisting nearly 10,000 people.
+- The construction of the bridge took 4 years to be completed with a workforce consisting of nearly 10,000 people.

 - The main purpose of the bridge is to solve the railway traffic in the area.

-- It is sturdy enough to withstand natural disasters like typhoons and magnitude 8 earthquake and also direct impacts from naval vessels that weigh up to 300,000 tons.
+- It is sturdy enough to withstand natural disasters like typhoons and up to a magnitude 8 earthquake, and also direct impacts from naval vessels that weigh up to 300,000 tons!

 - This bridge hosts a train line that runs between Shanghai and Nanjing in East China’s Jiangsu province.

-- A 9 kilometers long section of the bridge spans over the open water of Yangcheng Lake.
+- A 5.6-mile (9-kilometer) long section of the bridge spans over the open water of Yangcheng Lake.
 This section alone required 2,000 support pillars.

-- The rail transport segment of this bridge named Langfang–Qingxian viaduct covers the distance of 70.8 miles.
+- The rail transport segment of this bridge named Langfang–Qingxian viaduct covers a distance of 70.8 miles (113.9 kilometers).